Klaudius Harsch: Mixed Doubles

 Harsch plays mixed doubles curling with his partner Pia-Lisa Schöll.
 The duo represented Germany at the 2019 World Mixed Doubles Qualification Event, finishing with a perfect 8–0 and qualifying for the 2020 World Mixed Doubles Curling Championship.
 They would not, however, get the chance to compete at the championship as it was cancelled due to the COVID-19 pandemic.
+The team would participate in the 2021 World Mixed Doubles Curling Championship, finishing the round robin with a 5–4 record, just missing out on the playoffs.
+Schöll and Harsch would also participate in the 2021 Olympic Qualification Event, where they finished with a 3–3 record, failing to qualify for the Olympics.